Medires Publishers - Article

 • efforts to treat spiritual distress with self-compassion.

-1. Try to acquire the competence to play a professional role as a mentor.
-Through spiritual self-care mentors can implement spiritual scaffolding and model-oriented training.
+1. Try to acquire the competence to play a professional role as a mentor through spiritual self-care for spiritual scaffolding and model-oriented training.

 2. Try to create secure attachment with spiritual therapeutic communication based on compassion, empathy, respect, and unconditional acceptance.